-14.XX The Secretariat shall:
+14.XX The Secretariat should:

-- a) convene a meeting of a CITES Enforcement Expert Group to: - i) assess progress in implementing the recommendations made by the Group at its meeting in Shepherdstown in 2004; - ii) assess available information relating to the any national action plans recommended in Resolution Conf.
-11.3 (Rev. CoP13); and - b) seek external funds to enable a meeting of the Group; - c) notify Parties and publish the outcomes of the meeting, including any recommendations, on the CITES website seeking additional comments; and - d) report on this matter at the 58th meeting of the Standing Committee.
+- a) convene a meeting of a CITES Enforcement Expert Group to: - i) assess progress in implementing the recommendations made by the Group at its meeting in Shepherdstown in 2004; - ii) assess available information relating to the national action plans recommended in Resolution Conf.
+11.3 (Rev. CoP13); and - iii) produce draft guidance relating to national and regional action plans. - b) if necessary, seek external funds to enable a meeting of the Group; - c) publish the outcomes of the meeting, including any recommendations, on the CITES website seeking additional comments; and - d) report on this matter at the 58th meeting of the Standing Committee.